temilyst/temilyst/README.md

 # 👋 Hi, I'm Temitope Ebo

-🎓 A graduate of Food and Nutrition from the Federal University of Agriculture, Abeokuta (FUNAAB), with a Second Class Upper degree.
+🎓 A graduate of Nutrition and Dietetics from the Federal University of Agriculture, Abeokuta (FUNAAB), with a Second Class Upper degree.

-📊 While my academic background lies in food science, my curiosity and passion for numbers, problem-solving, and technology led me to transition into the world of data analytics.
+📊 While my academic background lies in nutrition, food and health, my curiosity and passion for numbers, problem-solving, and technology led me to transition into the world of data analytics.
 Today, I'm a growing data analyst committed to turning raw data into meaningful stories and insights.

 ---